-By Manlio Masucci – Extract from Navdanya International Report The Future of Food – Farming with Nature, Cultivating the Future – November 2019
+By Manlio Masucci (texts and pictures) – Extract from Navdanya International Report The Future of Food – Farming with Nature, Cultivating the Future – November 2019

 The April tour in Trentino Alto Adige, organized as part of Navdanya International’s global campaign for Poison-free Food and Farming, gave the Navdanya team the opportunity to see first hand the state of degradation of an immense territory under assault of industrial intensive monocultures.
 The team met with numerous local organizations, farmers and citizens battling against the real consequences of an intensive industrial system of production that is damaging their environment, their health, and local economies along with the beauty of the natural landscape for which their Trentino valley in the Alto Adige is famous.

 Apple monocultures are extensive and pervasive, they occupy and reshape the entire mountain landscape of Trentino, with incursions up to, and even inside the towns.
 Apple trees as we know them are nowhere to be seen: instead there are rows upon rows of mutilated branches, individually propped up and attached to concrete or metal poles, like sentinels for as far as the eye could see, giving the impression of an immense cemetery.

 The local communities have deep concerns about the massive and unregulated use of pesticides that go into supporting these monocultures.
 Vandana Shiva said, “People’s concern is justified.
 The current epidemic of chronic diseases is also the result of the spread of toxic substances in our food systems.
 We are the first generation forced to watch our children become more ill than we are, particularly with cancer.
 We know that only 5% of cancers are of genetic origin, the remaining 95% are due to the toxicity of the surrounding environment”.